WhatsUpGold Blogs

 Available bandwidth is also a consideration for your website and depends on your hosting plan.
 However, it is the hosting provider's responsibility to provide and monitor the bandwidth you have paid for and your responsibility to ensure that your subscription allows for times of peak traffic.

-Therefore, you must determine which devices use your bandwidth, take this information and decided on a plan of action, whether this involves assigning a max bandwidth per user, replacing hardware, cabling or leasing additional broadband connections.
+Therefore, you must determine which devices use your bandwidth, take this information and decided on a plan of action, whether this involves assigning a bandwidth quota, replacing hardware, cabling or leasing additional broadband connections.

-A primary part of the system or network administrator’s role is ensuring network uptime.
-This is achieved using available administrator tools that are designed to monitor network traffic.
-The tools selected will vary by organization but can include network monitoring tools, bandwidth monitoring tools, and network sniffers, all of which aid the admin in ensuring maximum available bandwidth for all users.
+A primary part of the system or network administrator's role is to maintain network uptime.
+This is achieved using available administrator tools that are designed to monitor bandwidth usage and network traffic.
+The tools selected will vary by organization, but can include network monitoring tools, bandwidth monitoring tools, and network sniffers, all of which aid the admin in providing maximum available bandwidth for all users.

 In times of yore (the old days) such monitoring was easier but nowadays, in addition to wired devices, there are other considerations.
 Wi-Fi routers are commonplace, and connected printers, tablets, laptops, and even smartphones must be monitored.
 Add IoT devices and sensors that use a variety of protocols, from the MQTT protocol to Bluetooth and indeed Wi-Fi and you begin to appreciate the problem.